-9-11 credit hours
+9-11 credit hours Three quarter time

-6-8 credit hours
+6-8 credit hours Half time

-5 or less credit hours
+5 or less credit hours Less than half time

-Three quarter time

-Half time

-Less than half time

-Note, that in order to receive student loans, NC Community College Grant, or the NC Education Lottery Scholarship you must attend at least 6 credit hours each semester.
-You must be attending 15 hours to receive the Full Time "Plus" amount of the NC Community College Grant.
+Note, that in order to receive student loans, or the NC Scholarship you must attend at least 6 credit hours each semester.
 Other scholarships have their own minimum requirements.
 See section on Summer Financial Aid below.
 If you have questions regarding your award amount, please review all notes on My Awards in Self-Service or contact the SCC Financial Aid Office.